 Goal 1: Implement the new Primo interface to enhance the discoverability of information and improve the user experience.

 Goal 2: Evaluate the library's implementation of LibGuides, our approach to creating them, and how to optimize their use to serve online users.

 Educational Role: The library partners in the educational mission of the university to develop and support information literate learners who can discover, access, and use information effectively for academic success, research, and lifelong learning.

-Goal 1: Develop and share best practices to promote individualized reference service to students through the librarian liaison program.
+Goal 1: Promote individualized reference service to students through librarian liaison program.

-Goal 2: Investigate alternative methods for students to obtain reference services in addition to traditional face-to-face, phone, and e-mail communications.
+Goal 2: Investigate alternative methods for students to obtain research assistance in addition to traditional face-to-face, phone, and e-mail communications.

 External Relations: The library engages the campus and broader community through multiple strategies in order to advocate, educate, and promote their value.

-Goal 1: Promote the "Year of" book discussion series more broadly to community members.
+Goal 1: Promote library programs and services more broadly to community members.